peterleimbach/peterleimbach.github.io/docs/cycling-with-AAPS.md

 After succesfully mastering this simple example you could go for further targets by stretching
 1. the distance and time
 1. the load during the ride
-1. the elevation during the right which should make a big impact on the more necessary carbs or further reduction of IoB and percentage of profile switch.
+1. the elevation during the right which should make a big impact on the more necessary carbs or further reduction of IOB and percentage of profile switch.

-Based on my experiences I would not expect to come back 100% with time in range over the whole and every ride.
+Based on my experiences I would not expect to come back 100% with time in range over the whole and every ride. ;-)

-### Tipps
+## Tipps

 I already gave some tipps for during the ride above.

 Here are some further tipps what can go wrong and how you can act to prevent it or react to compensate it.

-#### sky rocket high after ride
+### sky rocket high after ride
 During the ride everything was fine but after siting down and relax the blood sugar go sky rocket high.

 **Possible reason:** This happens when you have drunk too much dissolved glucose.